moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 ### Setting Gas Dynamics {: #setting-gas }

+!!! note
+    This option only applies to EVM-compatible appchains.

 The governor of an EVM-compatible appchain can change its [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md){target=\_blank} configuration, affecting the transaction pricing mechanism.
 To do so, in the **Token Management** panel, click on the **Gas Dynamics** button, and then:

 1. Insert the new base fee, expressed in Wei units (10<sup>-18</sup>)